 It is our practical and creative response to inequality of opportunity in the UK.
 With hundreds of volunteer members from all walks of life, the alternative old boy network provides connections, confidence and opportunity for those young people most able to benefit from, but least able to access, the existing networks of privilege that dominate UK cultural, political and economic life.

 By becoming a contact in this network you are pledging to help our student members and mentees (and other contacts too) when your experience and/or contacts may prove useful.
 It is down to you how you help but most volunteers meet students face to face, talk on the phone or email offering information, advice and guidance relevant to their experience.
 Many also offer work experience, taster days and further access to others in their personal networks.
-It really is just like any other secret network of privilege except we are there for everyone!
-As a member, you too can send a request via the network pages when you need to.
+It really is just like any other secret network of privilege except we are open access for young people we know really need this.

 Meet some of our alternative “old boys” here.